zhaoyanxie/mars-rover/README.md

 - for rover #1: 1 3 N
 - for rover #2: 5 1 E

+**Note**: To ensure that this lab focuses on OOP and TDD, we have written the code to take care of getting the users' input interactively via the commandline.
+To run this program, run `node main.js`.
+After completing the kata using the TDD approach, you can update `main.js` to call your functions instead.

 Part 2 Extending the Problem
 ---------------------------------------------------